-At a time when your loved one isn’t having a flashback it can be good to sit down and discuss what helpful to them.
+At a time when your loved one isn’t having a flashback, it can be good to sit down and discuss what is helpful to them.
 It can also be helpful to make a list of triggers, this can help reduce the exposure until the person is ready.

 You can do much to help your loved one feel safe.

 - Let them know you’re not going anywhere, that you want to help them and are there to care and support them.

 - Ask them what they need to help them feel safe.

 - Routines, structure and schedules can help your loved ones feel more secure.

 - Be aware of things that can make a person with PTSD feel unsafe, such as new places, crowds, confusion, confrontation, being constrained or being in closed spaces.

 - Try to reduce any stress at home, or in the workplace.